-Are you looking for scary movies for kids, particularly horror movies for teens that are rated PG-13 by the MPAA?
+Are you looking for scary movies for kids, particularly horror movies for teens that are rated PG-13 or under by the MPAA?
 This list is perfect for younger audiences interested in the horror genre.
-We will give a brief summary of each movie, followed by an explanation for why it received a PG-13 rating.
+We will give a brief summary of each movie, followed by an explanation for why it received a PG-13 or under rating.

 The PG-13 rating first came into existence in July 1984 to distinguish between films where parents were merely advised to exercise caution with underage children—the “PG” stands for “Parental Guidance”—and films where parents were strongly advised to exercise caution if the child in question was under 13.
 This was the result of some films, such as Indiana Jones and the Temple of Doom and Gremlins, only receiving PG ratings despite strong elements of violence.
 The first horror film to receive a PG-13 rating is thought to be Night of the Comet, a zombie satire released in November 1984.

 Here are the best PG-13 and under horror movies to watch for a family movie night.
 You can also find scary Disney movies on our list of scary Disney films.